Retailers: Do You Need to Add Another DC?

 Other opportunities can present themselves as well.
 For example, being able to handle temperature-controlled items or hazardous materials, or being able to offer specialized packaging or labeling.
 With a good distribution strategy, new locations can help to grow a business’s capabilities.

 Additional centers mean additional technology requirements, as processes and operations become more complex.
-When another location is added, several questions must be asked in order to find the correct technological solution.
-Inventory management must determine which products will be stocked at which center, safety stock levels for each location, and how to make inventory visible across the sales channels.
+When adding another location, several questions must be asked in order to find the correct technological solution.
+Inventory management determines which products are stocked at which center, safety stock levels for each location, and how to make inventory visible across the sales channels.
 Order management and shipping also become more complex as issues of how orders are shipped from different facilities and how to allocate those costs arise.
 A technology plan must be put in place so that multiple centers can be managed properly.

 Are You Ready?